1 Corinthians Chapter 9

 2. If I’m not an apostle to others, then at least I am to you; for you are the seal of my apostleship in the Lord.

 3. My defense1The Greek word here is “ἀπολογία” (apologia) is the root of our English word “apologetics”.
 It specifically refers to a verbal defense, and the term was used for a legal defense in court.
-It implies providing compelling evidence to answer an accusation or objection that was raised. to the men who examine me is this:
+It implies providing compelling evidence to answer an accusation or objection that was raised. to the men examining me is this:

 4. Don’t we definitely have the right to eat and to drink?